 It would be nice if registering your business name with your province or territory meant that no one else was allowed to use it, but generally, it doesn't.
 Different forms of business ownership provide different levels of business name protection, but none of them provide full name protection.

+Most new Canadian small businesses are bankrolled by their owners.
 Canadians starting businesses tend to dig into their own pockets first when they’re looking for the money to get started.
-Most Canadian Small Businesses Started With Less Than $5,000, according to an Intuit Canada study of entrepreneurship.
+Most Canadian small businesses started with less than $5,000, according to an Intuit Canada study of entrepreneurship.

+There are very few grants for Canadian small business startups.
+Those that do exist are usually specific to particular industries, locations, and sometimes groups of people.
 The Canadian government appears to be more interested in offering businesses a hand up rather than a handout.
-So no-strings-attached out and out small business grants are relatively rare and are always attached to particular conditions.
+So, no-strings-attached out and out small business grants are relatively rare and are always attached to particular conditions.
 They may focus on encouraging entrepreneurship among a particular group of people, such as aboriginals, or in a particular place, such as Northern Ontario.

 The Canada Small Business Loans Financing Program has long been the flagship program for financing both startups and established Canadian businesses, but there are many other government-sponsored and non-profit agencies that provide small business loans, from Community Futures Development Corporations through women's organizations.
-There is also an increasing number of private loan sources, such as investor's groups.
-10 Small Business Loan Sources explores sources of small business loans other than traditional banks.
+There is also an increasing number of private loan sources, such as investor groups.

-Yes, it's true that most Canadian small businesses do not have to become GST/HST registrants and charge and remit GST/HST if their small business qualifies as a Small Supplier (essentially makes less than $30,000 in a year).
-Note the word ‘most’; not all small businesses have this option.
+Yes, it's true that most Canadian small businesses do not have to become GST/HST registrants and charge and remit GST/HST if their small business qualifies as a Small Supplier—essentially makes less than $30,000 in a year.
+Of course, not all small businesses will have this option.

-Your business does not have to be incorporated, or affiliated with a particular university or program to participate in SR&ED and earn SR&ED tax credits.
-Here's an introduction to the SR&ED Tax Credit Program and the kinds of work that would qualify.
+Small businesses—even micro-businesses—can qualify for scientific research and experimental development (SR&ED) tax credits.
+Your business does not have to be incorporated or affiliated with a particular university or program to participate in SR&ED and earn SR&ED tax credits.

 Many small businesses are started each year.
 Many small businesses fail.
 In most cases, they fail because of poor planning.
 So give yourself and your chances of success a big leg up by writing a business plan before you start.
 Starting a business is such a huge investment of your time and resources that you need to do everything possible to be sure that it's a successful venture.